anasrashid-1/esm-assignment/README.md

 # App Documentation

 ## Introduction
-This React app is designed to showcase a simple UI with a title, a button, and a background image that is responsive across all screen sizes.
+This React app is designed to showcase a simple Landing Page.